ghiscoding/aurelia-slickgrid/README.md

 ### Versions Compatibility

-> **Note** please be aware that only the latest version of Aurelia-Slickgrid is supported and will receive bug fixes.
-It's already a lot of work to maintain for a single developer like me.
+> **Note** please be aware that only the latest major version of Aurelia-Slickgrid will be supported and receive bug fixes (it's already a lot of work to maintain for a single developer like me).

 | Aurelia-Slickgrid | Aurelia version | Migration Guide | Notes |
 |-------------------|-----------------|-----------------|------|